usawco/wallpaper/README.md

 # Installation

-## When updating an existing pre-1.3.8 installation for the first time. ( i.e. npm -g update desktop-eye-candy), the existing configuration elements in your lib/config.json file are no longer overwritten.
-Each time an update is applied, any new elements introduced into the source template lib/config.js file are added to your configuration.
+## When updating an existing pre-1.3.8 installation for the first time.

+( i.e. npm -g update desktop-eye-candy)

+The existing configuration elements are no longer overwritten.
+Each time an update is applied, any new elements introduced into the source template lib/config.js file are added to your configuration (~/desktop-eye-candy/config.json) .
 Elements are never deleted or overwritten.

-This manual step is only required one time.

-Copy your existing config.json file to ~/desktop-eye-candy/config.json before running npm -g update desktop-eye-candy
+Copy your existing config.json file to ~/desktop-eye-candy/config.json before running npm -g update desktop-eye-candy.
+This manual step is only required one time since future updates will look for the configuration file in its new location.

 ## Download from npm Registry